k-nuth/rest-api-cs/README.md

 **Version**: The value returned in *version* element by the /status method.
 *Default value:""*

+**HttpClientTimeoutInSeconds**: Defines HttpClient timeout.
+Used in forwarder mode.
+*Default value:5*

 **WebsocketEnabled**: Define if the node accepts websocket requests.
 *Default value:true*